Louis de Gramont, 6th Duke of Gramont

-Early life

-He was the son of Marshal of France Antoine V de Gramont and Marie-Christine de Noailles (1672–1748), daughter of Marshal of France Anne-Jules, 2nd duc de Noailles.

 Biography

+Louis was the son of Marshal of France Antoine V de Gramont and Marie-Christine de Noailles (1672–1748), daughter of Marshal of France Anne-Jules, 2nd duc de Noailles.
 He became Duke of Gramont after the death of his elder brother Antoine VI in 1741.

-Louis of Gramont is best known for his role in the Battle of Dettingen, when his uncle Adrien-Maurice, 3rd duc de Noailles had manoeuvered the British and Austrians into a trap, exposed to the French artillery from the other side of the Main.
-Louis de Gramont was at the head of a blocking force of some 23,000 troops and was ordered to prevent an allied breakout.
+Louis is best known for his role in the Battle of Dettingen, when his uncle Adrien-Maurice, 3rd duc de Noailles had manoeuvered the British and Austrians into a trap, exposed to the French artillery from the other side of the Main.
+Louis was at the head of a blocking force of some 28,000 troops and was ordered to prevent an allied breakout.
 Instead he launched an all-out attack, which forced the French artillery to stop firing and with the attack spent and the French out of their defenses, the allies' counter-attack drove Gramont's force across and into the river, opening the road to Hanau and out of the trap.

-He fought the allies again in the Battle of Fontenoy and was killed.
+He was killed at the Battle of Fontenoy in 1745.

 Personal life

-On 11 March 1720 he married Geneviève de Gontaut (1696–1756), daughter of Marshal of France Charles-Armand de Gontaut, duc de Biron (1663–1756), and had three children :
+On 11 March 1720 Louis married Geneviève de Gontaut (1696–1756), daughter of Marshal of France Charles-Armand de Gontaut, duc de Biron (1663–1756), and had three children :